tdworowy/kindle_highlights/md/Confessions_of_an_Economic_Hit_Man_3rd_Edition_(Perkins_John).md

       “Once Bush took his seat on the board, wonderful things started to happen to Harken—new investments, unexpected sources of financing, serendipitous drilling rights.”

+      Perhaps, therefore, it should not have stunned the world when, on December 20, 1989, the United States attacked Panama with what was reported to be the largest airborne assault on a city since World War II.6 It was an unprovoked attack on a civilian population.
+Panama and its people posed absolutely no threat to the United States or to any other country.

+      Iraq is not simply about oil.
+It is also about water and geopolitics.
+Both the Tigris and Euphrates rivers flow through Iraq; thus, among all the countries in that part of the world, Iraq controls much of the increasingly critical water resources.

+      Military strategists equate modern Iraq to the Hudson River valley during the French and Indian War and the American Revolution.
+In the eighteenth century, the French, British, and Americans knew that whoever controlled the Hudson River valley controlled the continent.
+Today, it is common knowledge that whoever controls Iraq holds a trump card in the Middle East.

+      Bush responded with a denunciation of Saddam for violating international law, even though it had been less than a year since Bush himself had staged the illegal and unilateral invasion of Panama.